Parker YMCA offers 24/7 access

 COVID-19 precautions were put in place and are still in place.

 For instance, guest passes can be used but day passes are not available at this time.
-The towel service and sauna are not available.
+Also not available are towel service and the sauna.

 At the Parker YMCA Reservations are required for open gym (10 people at a time and one hour of play), the whirlpool (two people at a time for 20 minutes), Child Watch (limited to seven children), and group exercise classes.
 The weight room is limited to five people.